PCs in the Light & Glass Age

 So we'll start with the component that most defines PCs: the humble case.
 But as we're about to make clear, there's nothing humble about modern PC cases.
 In fact, some are downright outlandish, and a lot of PC builders are embracing the newfound creativity in the case market.
 We're going to start with Thermaltake, which is clearly leading the way, in more ways than one.

 One look at Thermaltake's newest entry in the P-series of display cases will make clear where PCs are going, no pun intended.
-This is quite literally a clear display case, similar to ones you might use to show off a collection of signed baseballs or antique silver.
+This is quite literally a glass display case, similar to ones you might use to show off a collection of signed baseballs or antique silver.
 But instead of collectibles, you're showing off the innards of a high-powered gaming PC.
-And Thermltake happens to market the best looking fans in the PC industry, with its patented Riing line, which isn't just RGB, it's multi-colored RGB.
+And Thermaltake happens to market the best looking fans in the PC industry, with its patented Riing line, which isn't just RGB, it's multi-colored RGB.
 Other RBG fans, likes those from Corsair, only allow one color to display at a time, but Thermaltake's Riing system allows you to display a rainbow of colors from a single fan at a single moment.
 This, folks, is pretty darn awesome, because while most RGB effects catch the eye with flashing lights, Riing catches the eye with something that you can actually live with all day long - no blinking required.
 Another great feature of Riing, and the one that makes it patented, is that the light is in fact emitted out of a ring, rather than out of individual LED bulbs.
 Frankly, it's just miles ahead of the competition.
 And even if you don't go for a full glass case, Thermaltake's line of View cases, including the brand-new View 31 RGB shown at left, allows the fans to shine through glass panels in an otherwise standard ATX case layout.
 We think this more subtle set up is particularly attractive, and we're looking into reviewing one of these cases in the near future (update: the kind folks at Thermaltake are going to be sampling us one of these as soon as they're available, slated for mid-February!).

 We're not quite as sold on the inclusion of Riing lights in Thermaltake's Toughpower PSUs, as most modern cases other than Thermaltake's use a PSU shroud, and even cases like the View 31 will slightly obscure the PSU lighting.
 Furthermore, we typically recommend PSUs based on performance, and that means a minimum of Gold-rated efficiency, a zero-fan RPM mode, full modularity, and excellent voltage regulation.
 Overall, Thermaltake's performance is a step below its like-priced competition from EVGA's G2 line, and way behind the brand-new EVGA G3 line.
 That's saying nothing of EVGA's top-rated Platinum line of PSUs.
 Admittedly, though, the Toughpower line is certainly "good enough", so if you need an RGB PSU to complete your setup, feel free to go with one of Thermaltake's.